oracle/terraform-provider-oci/website/docs/d/core_instance_configurations.html.markdown

 				* `RESTORE_INSTANCE` - The instance is restored to the lifecycle state it was in before the maintenance event.
 If the instance was running, it is automatically rebooted.
 This is the default action when a value is not set.
 				* `STOP_INSTANCE` - The instance is recovered in the stopped state.
 		* `availability_domain` - The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
+		* `capacity_reservation_id` - The OCID of the compute capacity reservation this instance is launched under.
 		* `compartment_id` - The OCID of the compartment.
 		* `create_vnic_details` - Contains the properties of the VNIC for an instance configuration.
 See [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/CreateVnicDetails/) and [Instance Configurations](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/instancemanagement.htm#config) for more information.
 			* `assign_public_ip` - Whether the VNIC should be assigned a public IP address.
 See the `assignPublicIp` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/CreateVnicDetails/) for more information.